 II.
 Make use of our short time to serve God and man (7-11)

-Romans 8:8 – Those who are in the flesh cannot please God.
+Romans 8:8 – Those who are in the realm of the flesh cannot please God.

-Galatians 5:16 – Walk by the Spirit and you will not gratify the desires of the flesh.
+Galatians 5:16 – So I say, walk by the Spirit, and you will not gratify the desires of the flesh.

 1. We see again that Christ is our example.
 He suffered for us so we should be willing to suffer for Him.
 His suffering was definitely WAY more than we will ever suffer.
 We love because He first loved us.